EMBRAER KC-390

 Partnerships and manufacturing

 In August 2010, Argentine Defense Minister Nilda Garré announced that Argentina will participate on the construction of the C-390.
 On 24 August 2010 the defense ministers of Chile and Brazil signed an agreement for Chile's ENAER Company to join KC-390 industry team.
 Colombia also signed an agreement to join the KC-390 programme.
 On 10 September 2010 Portugal defense minister signed an intentions letter in order to join the programme.
+On 14 December 2011, Embraer announced that Brazil and Portugal have signed an agreement for defense partnership contract, through EEA, will develop the engineering project for the KC-390’s components, which will be manufactured by Embraer subsidiary OGMA.

 In September 2010, it was reported that the Czech company Aero Vodochody might manufacture some parts for the KC-390.
 In April 2011 Aero Vodochody was selected to build the rear fuselage section, crew and parachute doors, emergency doors and hatches, cargo ramp and fixed leading edge.